718-796-7900

 Defects in the manufacturing process can greatly increase the risk of a car accident.
 You may be driving over Throgsneck Bridge or across the Bronx–Whitestone Bridge, and find you cannot handle your car.
 You may have an accident if the tire blows out.
 Leaks and substandard materials can be present even if you do not realize it.

-Manufacturers can issue voluntary recalls after they learn a tire is defective.
 You are not likely to hear about this unless you notice it in the news.
-The manufacturer may or may not send you a letter, so it’s best to stay alert to recalls in the news, and inspect your own tires.
-Every time you get your oil changed or car inspected, have the mechanic do a thorough inspection on all tires.
+The manufacturer may or may not send you a letter, so it’s best to stay alert to recalls in the news and inspect your own tires.
+Every time you get your oil changed or your car inspected, have the mechanic do a thorough inspection on all tires.

 You can take extra steps to protect yourself.
 If you register tires when you purchase them, you are taking a step in the right direction.
 You can also look at the recall website, as well as the National Highway Traffic Administration site.